saltysoup/a3-bootcamp-ce/Day1/pretraining-with-nemo-on-slurm/README.md

 1. Install the Cloud HPC toolkit in your local environment, including its dependencies [using this link.](https://cloud.google.com/hpc-toolkit/docs/deploy/deploy-a3-mega-cluster)

-1. [Follow the public deployment guide](https://cloud.google.com/hpc-toolkit/docs/deploy/deploy-a3-mega-cluster) with the following changes:
+2. [Follow the public deployment guide](https://cloud.google.com/hpc-toolkit/docs/deploy/deploy-a3-mega-cluster) with the following changes:

-1. Make changes before creating a new reservation with `--vm-count=2` in `--zone=asia-northeast1-b`
+3. A reservation has already been created for you (you don't need to create a new one).
+Use the `a3mega-bootcamp` reservation when updating the [cluster deployment file](https://cloud.google.com/hpc-toolkit/docs/deploy/deploy-a3-mega-cluster#update-deployment) later

-1. Make changes to the base deployment file with `network_name_system: yourUsername-net` and `subnetwork_name_system: yourUsername-subnet`
+4. Make the following changes in the [base deployment file](https://cloud.google.com/hpc-toolkit/docs/deploy/deploy-a3-mega-cluster#update-filestore-deployment)

+- `deployment_name: yourUsername-base`
+- `network_name_system: yourUsername-net`
+- `subnetwork_name_system: yourUsername-subnet`

-1. Make changes before deploying the VPC and Filestore in `slurm-a3mega-base.yaml`.
+5. Before [deploying the VPC and Filestore](https://cloud.google.com/hpc-toolkit/docs/deploy/deploy-a3-mega-cluster#setup-filestore), Make changes in `slurm-a3mega-base.yaml`.
 Change the values to `filestore_tier: BASIC_SSD` and `size_gb: 2560` in line 53-54.
+- **Note the private ip address of your Filestore instance in the deployment output.
+You will need this later!**

+6. For [Update the cluster deployment file](https://cloud.google.com/hpc-toolkit/docs/deploy/deploy-a3-mega-cluster#update-deployment) step, make the following changes in `deployment-image-cluster.yaml`.

+- `network_name_system: yourLdap-net`
+- `subnetwork_name_system: yourLdap-subnet`
+- `slurm_cluster_name: yourLdap`
+- `a3mega_reservation_name: a3mega-bootcamp`
-1. Make changes to the cluster deployment file `deployment-image-cluster.yaml`.
-Change the values for `network_name_system:`, `subnetwork_name_system:` and `a3mega_reservation_name:` using your respective values from above.
-As we are not using a gSC reservation, set `a3mega_maintenance_interval: ""`.
+- `a3mega_maintenance_interval: ""` - As we are not using a gSC reservation
+- `a3mega_cluster_size: 2`
+- `server_ip_homefs: yourFilestoreIP` - From the previous deployment output

-1. To save ~20 min, an custom OS image has already been built ahead of time, called `final_image_family: slurm-a3mega`.
+7. To save ~20 min, an custom OS image has already been built ahead of time, called `final_image_family: slurm-a3mega`.
 It's recommended to skip the [Build the custom OS image](https://cloud.google.com/hpc-toolkit/docs/deploy/deploy-a3-mega-cluster#build-image) step

-1. Provision the Slurm cluster.
+8. Make the following changes in the `slurm-a3mega-cluster.yaml`

+- `deployment_name: yourLdap-cluster`

+9. Proceed to the [Provision the Slurm cluster](https://cloud.google.com/hpc-toolkit/docs/deploy/deploy-a3-mega-cluster#provision-cluster) step.
 This will take approx 10 min to complete.

 ## ***Validate network performance on the cluster with a NCCL test***